First galaxy ultraviolet luminosity function limits on dark matter-proton scattering

 The second component is the mapping between halo mass and UV magnitude, captured by a probability density function for the UV magnitude given the halo mass, $P(M_\mathrm{UV},M_\mathrm{h})$.
-In \texttt{GALLUMI} this is chosen to be a Gaussian distribution with width $\sigma_{\mathrm M_\mathrm{UV}}$ and mean $\overline{\mathrm{M_{UV}}}(\mathrm{M_h})$, which corresponds to a lognormal scattering in the halo mass-luminosity relation, because the UV magnitude scales logarithmically with the luminosity.
-A similar approach has been advocated in recent studies to study the JWST galaxy population, e.g.~\cite{Munoz:2023cup,Sun:2023ocn,Davies:2025wsa}.
+In \texttt{GALLUMI} this is chosen to be a Gaussian distribution with width $\sigma_{\mathrm M_\mathrm{UV}}$~\cite{Shen:2023cva} and mean $\overline{\mathrm{M_{UV}}}(\mathrm{M_h})$, which corresponds to a lognormal scattering in the halo mass-luminosity relation, because the UV magnitude scales logarithmically with the luminosity.
+A similar approach has been advocated in recent studies to study the JWST galaxy population, e.g.~\cite{Munoz:2023cup,Sun:2023ocn,Davies:2025wsa,Driskell:2024}.
 The width $\sigma_{\mathrm M_\mathrm{UV}}$ is set as a free parameter, while the mean is computed by mapping a given halo mass to a corresponding total stellar mass $M_\star$ via a double power law, where $\alpha_\ast > 0 , \beta_\ast<0$ are power law indices, $M_p$ is a pivot mass differing between mass regimes controlled by $\alpha_\ast$ and $\beta_\ast$, and $\epsilon_\ast$ is an overall amplitude.
 Both $M_p$ and $\epsilon_\ast$ parameterizations have redshift dependence, $ \log_{10}\frac{M_p(z)}{M_\odot} = M_p^\mathrm{i} + M_p^\mathrm{s}\times \log_{10}\left(1+z/1+6\right)$, $ \log_{10}\epsilon_*(z) = \epsilon_*^\mathrm{i} + \epsilon_*^\mathrm{s}\times \log_{10}\left(1+z/1+6\right)$.
-This parametrization is based on observed constraints on the stellar to halo mass ratio \cite{Coupon:2015rua, Shuntov:2022qwu}, which peaks at a certain halo mass.
-Suppression of star formation in small halos is due to supernovae feedback \cite{Dekel:1986ehj} and photoionization heating from the UV background at the epoch of reionization \cite{Efstathiou:1992zz}.
-The suppression at the high mass end is less clear and is typically related to virial shocks \cite{Birnboim:2003xa} and AGN feedback \cite{Croton:2005hbr}.
+The scaling of $\alpha_\ast, \beta_\ast, \epsilon_\ast$ and $M_p$ with redshift, is obtained by an analysis performed in Ref.~\cite{Sabti:2021xvh}, which varied each parameter independently for each redshift, and deduced its redshift evolution.
+The parametrization of the stellar to halo mass ratio, is based on simulations, and on observed constraints on the stellar to halo mass ratio \cite{Wechsler:2018pic, Coupon:2015rua, Shuntov:2022qwu, Salucci:2018hqu, Sun:2016mnras,Behroozi:2019mnras, Moster:2018mnras}, which peaks at a certain halo mass.
+Suppression of star formation in small halos is due to supernovae feedback \cite{Dekel:1986ehj, Kay:2001hq} and photoionization heating from the UV background at the epoch of reionization \cite{Efstathiou:1992zz}.
+The suppression at the high mass end is less clear and is typically related to virial shocks \cite{Birnboim:2003xa} and AGN feedback \cite{Croton:2005hbr, Fabian:2012xr}.
 We note that this form is observed at low redshifts, and here we assume that it can be extrapolated to higher redshifts.
-We then compute the star formation rate as $\dot{M_{\ast}}(M_{\rm h},z) = M_\ast(M_\mathrm{h})/t_\ast H(z)^{-1}$ which can be related to the galaxy UV luminosity and then to the UV magnitude $M_{\rm UV}$, yielding a mean value of $M_{\rm UV}$ per $M_h$.
+We then compute the star formation rate (SFR) as $\dot{M_{\ast}}(M_{\rm h},z) = M_\ast(M_\mathrm{h})/t_\ast H(z)^{-1}$ where $t_\ast$ is a model parameter that accounts for the star formation timescale.
+Since $t_\ast$ and $\epsilon_\ast$ are fully degenerate, we vary the effective parameter $\epsilon_{\ast, \rm eff}^i := \epsilon_\ast^i - \log t_\ast$.
+The SFR is related to the galaxy UV luminosity through $\dot{M}_* = \kappa_\mathrm{UV}L_\mathrm{UV}$~\cite{Madau:1997pg,Kennicutt:1998zb}, where $\kappa_\mathrm{UV} = 1.15\times 10^{-28}\, M_\odot\mathrm{\,s\, erg}^{-1}\mathrm{yr}^{-1} $ is obtained from a stellar population synthesis, assuming a Salpeter initial mass function and a constant star formation rate.
+The mean value of the UV magnitude $M_{\rm UV}$ given $M_h$ is related to the UV luminosity via the AB magnitude~\cite{Oke:1983nt}.

 Thirdly, when computing the UVLF $\Phi_\mathrm{UV}$ as an integral over the UV magnitude in bins of width $\Delta M_{\rm UV}$, we include the galaxy duty cycle, $f_{\mathrm{duty}}(M_{\rm h} ) = {\rm exp}(-\frac{M_{\rm turn}}{M_{\rm h}} )$, which accounts for inefficient galaxy formation in small halos, due to feedback processes and inefficient gas cooling~\cite{Shapiro:1993hn, Hui:1997dp, Barkana:2000fd, Springel:2002ux, Okamoto:2008sn, Mesinger:2008ze, Sobacchi:2014rua, Sobacchi:2015gpa}, parametrized as an exponential cutoff for halo masses below a characteristic scale $M_{\rm turn}$.